lightsourceengine/jjs/targets/baremetal-sdk/espressif/esp-idf/README.md

 ### About

-This folder contains files to run JerryScript on [ESP32 board](https://www.espressif.com/en/products/socs/esp32) with [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/).
+This folder contains files to run JJS on
+[ESP32 board](https://www.espressif.com/en/products/socs/esp32) with
+[ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/).
 The document had been validated on Ubuntu 20.04 operating system.